 This is a great time to use Uber as well if waiting for a bus seems a little unreasonable after a long day at the park.
 The top tip to keep in mind is to either leave around dinner time or expect to stay right up until the park closes.

-Epcot International World Showcase
+World Showcase Activities

 The Food and Wine Festival is really about the World Showcase featuring foods from each country.
 But there are fun things to do in each that have nothing to do with food!
 So if you want a little more variety for your festival day, here’s what to see in each country.